Reconditioning of pistons

 - Environmentally sound, non-toxic process

-Laser cladded ring grooves are far harder than chromium plated ones.
-Accordingly, life times and therefore time between overhauls (TBOs) are achievable today that were far out of reach even one or two years ago.
+QS50K coated piston ring grooves are far harder than chromium plated ones.
+Accordingly, the life time and therefore time between overhaul (TBO) that we achieve today was far out of reach even one or two years ago.
 We are today able to guarantee a ring groove life time of up to 24,000 running hours on our reconditioned pistons!